tembo-io/website/blog/2023-09-20-postgres-16/index.md

 This release, arguably the most exciting logical replication feature, is allowing [logical replication from standby servers](https://pganalyze.com/blog/5mins-postgres-16-logical-decoding).
 Prior to this feature, you could only create a logical replication slot on the primary which meant adding more replicas would add more load on the primary.
 With Postgres 16, secondaries also have the ability to create replication slots allowing for more distribution of that load.
 What’s more is that the replication slots on the secondary are persisted even when the standby is promoted to the primary.
 This means that subscribers won’t be affected even during a failover!
 You can read more about this feature in Bertrand’s [blog post](https://bdrouvot.github.io/2023/04/19/postgres-16-highlight-logical-decoding-on-standby/).

-The gist is that in a Postgres 16 standby, you can now do this:
+The short of it is that now you can do this on a Postgres 16 standby:

 ```
 postgres@standby=# select pg_is_in_recovery();